gautierdag/gautierdag/README.md

 ### Hi there 👋

 - 📈 Currently:
-    - Natural Language Processing PhD student at the University of Edinburgh 🏴󠁧󠁢󠁳󠁣󠁴󠁿
+    - 📚 Natural Language Processing PhD candidate at the University of Edinburgh 🏴󠁧󠁢󠁳󠁣󠁴󠁿

 - 🔭 Previously:
     - Part-time Senior MLE at [RGrid](https://rgrid.tech/)